Safetorun/PromptDefender/docs/building-your-defence.md

 # Moat

-The first thing to do is to look at the prompt inside your application and ask yourself if you want Personally identifiable information PII to be detected?
+The next thing to do is to build your moat.
+For the prompt inside your application, ask yourself if you want Personally identifiable information PII to be detected?

 ## PII Detection